andrewdimmer/csi-3370-software-project-config-test/docs/version-control/WritingCode.md

 A "Pull Request (PR)" is essentially a process to formally declare that you want to release your code to the `main` branch (or another branch).

-It serves as a central place to track all of the individual commits that make up a single change in one place, a place to have coversations about how things are implemented and what is in progress, and a "complete version" of code to have others review and run though testing.
+It serves as a central place to track all of the individual commits that make up a single change in one place, a place to have conversations about how things are implemented and what is in progress, and a "complete version" of code to have others review and run though testing.

 Last but not least, it a way to document what is in progress and what the status is for a particular task.
 Everything on the PR automatically syncs to the STSB, so if you do your pull request well, this does all the tracking tasks that you need to do for you!